ShaggyTech/nhtsa-api-wrapper/README.md

 yarn @shaggytools/nhtsa-api-wrapper
 ```

-#### Usage in Node
+#### Using in Node

-TODO: What does it return???????????????

-There are several ways to use this package within a Node environment listed below.
+Listed below, there are several ways to use this package within a Node environment.

-- The first two will give you access to all 24 NHTSA endpoints.
+- The first two will give you access to all 24 NHTSA endpoints within the same import.
-- The last one allows you to import the individual actions if you are only interested in using one of them.
+- The last one allows you to import the individual actions if you are only interested in using one or some of them.

 ##### Via Client